How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 Uploading the image to the customer portal

 We recommend disabling any VPN when uploading an image.
-If the uploading fails, try to restart the process.
+If the upload fails, try to restart the process.
 If the issue persists, contact our support team for assistance.

-- Create a cloud server (see the Create a Cloud Server)
+- Create a cloud server (see Create a Cloud Server)

 - In the Image section, select Other and choose your uploaded custom image.
 Use SSH authentication with the key that matches the public key in your